Skarlett/clonk/book/dev/parser.md

 | `ONK_STRUCT_TOKEN` | struct | struct WORD { word<?:=expr>, .. }    |
 | `ONK_IMPL_TOKEN`   | impl   | impl WORD { def ... }                |
 | `ONK_DEF_TOKEN`    | def    | def WORD(WORD<?:=expr>) {            |

-During this stage, we only validate grammer rules, so you can imagine that something like `a = (b+c) = d` will easily pass, but make no reasonable sense.
-This is a problem for a later stage.

 ## 0x24 Clonk Expressive grouping